mikeckennedy/python-numbers-everyone-should-know/the-report-template.md

-# Python Numbers Programmer Should Know
+# Python Numbers Every Programmer Should Know

 *Inspired by "Latency Numbers Every Programmer Should Know" -- but for Python.*